-The logger should be set to periodically sample the sensors employed by the PRV controller, but additional sensors can be optionally included in the built unit.
+The logger will periodically sample the sensors employed by the PRV controller, but additional sensors can be optionally included in the built unit.
 These must be requested at the time of ordering; refer to the model-number scheme (shown later).